Reconstruction of Missing Data using Iterative Harmonic Expansion: Abstract

 \section{Abstract}

-Missing fluctuations in masked regions in the sky can be reconstructed from fluctuations in the surrounding unmasked regions if they are sufficiently smooth.
-We propose to reconstruct such missing fluctuations by iteratively applying a spherical harmonic expansion to fluctuations in the unmasked region.
-The accuracy of reconstruction depends on the mask geometries, the spectrum of underlying density fluctuations, and the number of iterations.
-For Gaussian fluctuations with the Harrison-Zel'dovich spectrum, our method provides more accurate restoration than naive methods using the brute-forth matrix inversion or the singular value decomposition.
+In the cosmic microwave background or galaxy density maps, missing fluctuations in masked regions can be reconstructed from fluctuations in the surrounding unmasked regions if the original fluctuations are sufficiently smooth.
+One reconstruction method involves applying a harmonic expansion iteratively to fluctuations in the unmasked region.
+In this paper, we discuss how well this reconstruction method can recover the original fluctuations depending on the prior of fluctuations and property of the masked region.
+The reconstruction method is formulated with an asymptotic expansion in terms of the size of mask for a fixed iteration number.
+The reconstruction accuracy depends on the mask size, the spectrum of the underlying density fluctuations, the scales of the fluctuations to be reconstructed and the number of iterations.
+For Gaussian fluctuations with the Harrison--Zel'dovich spectrum, the reconstruction method provides more accurate restoration than naive methods based on brute--forth matrix inversion or the singular value decomposition.
+We also demonstrate that an isotropic non-Gaussian prior does not change the results but an anisotropic non-Gaussian prior can yield a higher reconstruction accuracy compared to the Gaussian prior case.